 Mr. Pastva stated that materials used on the front of the homes were full brick, siding, stone and synthetic shakes They do offer homes built with a combination of these materials but HDC members agreed that they do not feel that the brick and stone combination on the front of the home was appropriate in Laytonsville.
 Each of the models and their corresponding elevations were reviewed.
 HDC members asked questions about the footprint of the models, specifically the width of the homes.
 There was discussion about converting curved bay windows to boxed bay windows and replacement of architectural elements with vertical elements.
 There were also questions and discussion about the placement and orientation of the house on Lot 5.
 It was noted that the house was to face the street.

-As the meeting was running long, Chair Wenger stated that she would see if it was feasible to have another HDC meeting for further discussion prior to the Public Hearing scheduled for December 3, 2013.
+As the meeting was running long, Chair Wenger stated that she would see if it was feasible to have another HDC meeting relating to the Craftmark Homes models prior to the Public Hearing before the Mayor and Council on the subject scheduled for December 3, 2013.
+Other commission members expressed support for such a special HDC meeting.

 Chair Wenger commented that residents and business owners were being contacted by the State Highway Administration regarding replacement of the sidewalks on Route 108.
-At the gas station at the corner of Route 108 and Brink Rd./Sundown Rd., the widening of the sidewalks makes the lane between the street and the gas pump more narrow.
+At the gas station at the corner of Route 108 and Brink Rd./Sundown Rd., the widening of the sidewalk makes the lane between the sidewalk and the gas pumps more narrow.
 The gas station owners, the McNaughtons, have indicated that they would like to relocate the pumps.
-Chair Wenger told HDC members that she felt they should support owners who wish to improve their property.
+Chair Wenger told HDC members that she felt they should support the owners in pursuing this objective.
 She also stated that she thought that the pumps could not move to the side of the lot due to well and septic restrictions.

 Adjournment: There being no further business, Member Ruspi made the motion to adjourn the meeting which was seconded by Member Hendricks.
 Motion carried unanimously.
 The meeting adjourned at 10:15 p.m.